 |Oil Tanker on Fire|

 Fire, huge fire.
-The Corinthos disaster of January 30, 1975 was the biggest fire in Philadelphia history, and one hopes the biggest for evermore.
+The Corinthos disaster of January 30, 1975, was the biggest fire in Philadelphia history, and one hopes the biggest forevermore.
 Its immensity has possibly lessened attention for some associated issues which are nevertheless quite important, too.
-Like the issue of punative damages in lawsuit, or the need to balance environmental damage with a national need for energy independence.
+Like the issue of punitive damages in a lawsuit, or the need to balance environmental damage with a national need for energy independence.
 And the changing ways that law firms charge their clients.
 We hope the relatives of the victims will not be offended if the tragedy is used to illustrate these other important issues.